 PETER BLEKSLEY: Having long hair was very helpful because I could have it pinned back, looking relatively smart, tied back in a ponytail.
 Or alternatively, because I had a mass of long, brown, curly hair, I could have it as wild as you like, blowing in the wind, looking like some kind of rock star.
 Some of the crooks I operated against did want to meet in posh hotels, but many of them wanted to take me to a safe house on a sink estate in a very dangerous part of London.
 So adaptability was key.

 NARRATOR: So that’s undercover, but what if an enemy surveillance unit identifies you, and deploys a team to tail you?
 For former British Cold War spy Dave Butler it was a common occurrence.

-DAVE BUTLER: In the heat of the moment, you know, picture yourself rushing through a wood, doing about 60 miles an hour down a wooded track, and you're trying to map read telling the driver when to turn left when it was a bit like rally driving in really close proximity. if we had been shot at, we wouldn't have heard it, I mean, you never hear the bullet that kills you
+DAVE BUTLER: In the heat of the moment, picture yourself rushing through a wood, doing about 60 miles an hour down a wooded track, and you're trying to map read telling the driver when to turn left when it was a bit like rally driving in really close proximity.
+If we had been shot at, we wouldn't have heard it.
+I mean, you never hear the bullet that kills you.

 NARRATOR: Dave featured in Episode 63 of True Spies, Catch Me If You Can.

 DAVE BUTLER: I served in Brixmis - the British commander-in-chief's mission to the Soviet forces in Germany from 1986 to 1989.